Stovetop Tie Dye Socks Pattern

 We are adding the craft to your Craft Projects.

 The project was added to your Craft Projects.

 Learn how to tie dye socks with this fantastic Funky Tie Dye Socks tutorial.
 Tie dyeing socks is such a fun project and now you can do it yourself.
-All you need are a few standard tie dying materials like twine, plastic gloves, and dye, plus a pair of white nylon socks.
+All you need are a few standard materials like twine, plastic gloves, and dye, plus a pair of white nylon socks.
 Unique socks are such a fun way to add something special to an ensemble, even if you're the only one who knows you're wearing them!
-For a fun new addition to your socks collection, be sure to check out this wonderful tutorial.
+This project features the Rit Dye stovetop method, although you can use other hot water dyes local to your area.
+For a fun new addition to your socks collection, be sure to check out this wonderful tie dye socks pattern.

 From the Designer: "Here is a cool craft idea for spring!
 Turn ordinary white socks into little objects d’art with the help of tie dye.
 The beauty of this project is that there is no right or wrong ~ the end result is totally unexpected.
 Who wouldn’t want to hit the gym with cool socks like these?
 Or even better, wear them to your next party ~ you will be sure to stand out!"

 Tie dye socks are great for kids and adults alike!
 If you're look for more projects for yourself, check out our collection of 44 Easy Craft Projects For Adults

 Time to CompleteIn an evening